cloudogu/gitops-playground/docs/content-loader/content-loader.md

 How to get started with content loader?

-You can deploy the GOP with customized content defined in a config file on a local Kubernetes cluster by running a single command:
+You can deploy GOP with customized content defined in a config file on a local Kubernetes cluster by running a single command:

 ```shell